nethunterslabs/flask-web-log/README.md

 - user(remote_user): If the server supports user authentication, and the script is protected, this attribute contains the username the user has authenticated as.

-Flask-Log can log requests to the following formats:
+Flask-Web-Log can log requests to the following formats:
 - CSV
 - JSON
 - SQLITE DB